Piers Gelly: I had never worn a dress before. I’m sure it was slightly graceless, as like all the things I did at the time seem to have been.

 AT: Here we are going to the police supply store.
 I wanted to find an example of a uniform that had pockets, and compare those made for men and those for women.
 This is the shop that provides the uniforms for the Oakland police.
 When I asked the store manager if I could look at the men’s and women’s uniforms, this is what he told me.

-SM: You ready for this?
+Store Manager: You ready for this?

 AT: I’m ready for this.